Look out for any changes in your eyesight

 If you notice any of these, please don’t ignore them.
 Book an appointment with your optician as soon as possible.
 They can all be signs of macular disease.

-To find out more about eye tests, including who gets them for free and whether a mobile test could come to you see our eye tests page.
+To find out more about eye tests, including who gets them for free and whether a mobile test could come to you see our Eye tests webpage.